uio-bmi/ligo/docs_source/usecases/epitope-specific_TCR_AIRRs.rst

 Method 2: Visual investigation using UMAP
 ^^^^^^^^^^^^^^^^^^^

-As shown by Gielis et al (`biorxiv <https://www.biorxiv.org/content/10.1101/2024.10.21.619364v1>`_), epitope-specific TCR clusters are spread out over TCR sequence space (figure 2 of the manuscript "Revealing the hidden sequence distribution of epitope-specific TCR repertoires and its influence on machine learning model performance").
+As shown by Gielis et al (`biorxiv <https://www.biorxiv.org/content/10.1101/2024.10.21.619364v1>`_), epitope-specific TCRs are spread out over TCR sequence space (figure 2 of the manuscript "Revealing the hidden sequence distribution of epitope-specific TCR repertoires and its influence on machine learning model performance").

 Method 3: Comparing descriptive statistics with experimental data
 ^^^^^^^^^^^^^^^^^^^